 Present in Bangladesh since 2006, the ICRC opened a delegation there in 2011.
-It protects and assists people affected by tensions and violence, promotes IHL and its implementation among the authorities, armed and security forces and academic circles, and supports the Bangladesh Red Crescent Society in building its capacities.
+It works to protect and assist people affected by tensions and violence, promotes IHL and its implementation among the authorities, armed and security forces and academic circles, and supports the Bangladesh Red Crescent Society in building its capacities.
 It also seeks to visit people deprived of their freedom in the country.

 BUDGET IN KCHF

-Protection 713
+Protection 449

-Assistance 5 9 5
+Assistance 791

-Prevention 1,338
+Prevention 1,336

-Cooperation with National Societies 359
+Cooperation with National Societies 349

 General -

-Total 3,004
+Total 2,926

-Of which: Overheads 183
+Of which: Overheads 179

 PERSONNEL

 Expatriates 6

+National staff (daily workers not included) 34